Summer Olympics Trip: An American in Paris

 I drove from Palma to Manacor to visit the Rafa Nadal Academy on the day of the Final.
 Uncle Toni was coaching, and Rafa was resting inside.
 The indoor clay courts and expansion of the campus looked fantastic.

-The new bronze Rafa Statue outside on the center court with the fountains is epic.
+The new Rafa Statue overlooking the center court

-Autographs of famous visitors at the Rafa Nadal Sport Shop
+Autographs of famous visitors @ Rafa Nadal Sport Shop

 Greetings for now from Wimbledon!